Hospitality Business Management

 Students can apply to spend a semester studying at the Brig campus of César Ritz Colleges Switzerland.

-WSU’s hospitality program was established in 1932, making it the third-oldest such program in the U.S. It consistently ranks among the nation’s top 10 hospitality programs and is part of WSU’s AACSB-accredited Carson College of Business.
+WSU’s hospitality program was established in 1932, making it the third-oldest hospitality program in the U.S. It consistently ranks among the nation’s top 10 hospitality programs and is part of WSU’s AACSB-accredited Carson College of Business.
 Learn more about the WSU School of Hospitality Business Management.

 Why WSU Global Campus?